facet-lang/facet/docs/elaboration.md

 ```

 where the `[x̅ = y̅]` notation in the body is a record (in this case, a dictionary) giving field `x` the value `y`.

+Note however that we’ve only looked at function operands; are there other positions where terms of computation type must be eliminated?
+And how do we account for effect handlers as shadowing outer handlers for the same effect at the same type?

+_TBD_

+#### Judgements

 In order to accomplish this, we need to: